 Intercity Transit is more than just bus service.
 Over the past 35 years we've grown and evolved based on community needs.
-While we operate 25 bus routes we also have integrated Dial-A-Lift service for qualified seniors and disabled citizens, a commuter Vanpool program that operates throughout six counties, and a Village Van program that helps and trains people who are looking for employment.
-We also provide Travel Training for people unfamiliar with riding a bus and Walk & Roll education program for elementary students that incorporates an 'earn-a-bike' program as well.
+While we operate 25 bus routes, we also have integrated Dial-A-Lift service for qualified seniors and disabled citizens, a commuter Vanpool program that operates throughout six counties, and a Village Van program that helps and trains people who are looking for employment.
+We also provide Travel Training for people unfamiliar with riding a bus and a Walk & Roll education program for elementary students that incorporates an 'earn-a-bike' program.

 Serving our community

 As part of our analysis, Intercity Transit completed an “Existing Conditions Report’ that examines service performance, ridership patterns and land use as it relates to current community zoning codes.
 Key findings include: